apple/coremltools/docs/documentation.md

 6. Copy the contents of the `html` folder to the root folder, overwriting the existing contents.
 7. Commit and push your changes to *your* fork, and submit a PR to merge them with the remote `gh-pages` branch.

-At this point you can share the following URL to preview the new version: `https://tonybove-apple.github.io/coremltools/`.
+At this point you can share the following URL to preview the new version, with your GitHub ID for `sample-user`: `https://sample-user.github.io/coremltools/`.

 #### Fork and clone